brian-carroll/elm_c_wasm/docs/wrapper.md

 # The WebAssembly/JavaScript interface

-## What's this document about?

-- The aim of this project is to gradually implement the Elm language in WebAssembly.
-- But currently Wasm is still in MVP stage and does not have direct access to browser APIs like the DOM, `XmlHttpRequest`, `Date`, and so on.
-- This means that for the moment, in order to get an Elm app working, Elm's effectful Kernel code needs to remain in JavaScript
+The aim of this project is to gradually implement the Elm language in WebAssembly.
+But currently Wasm is still in MVP stage and does not have direct access to browser APIs like the DOM, `XmlHttpRequest`, `Date`, and so on.
+This means that for now, Elm's effectful Kernel code needs to remain in JavaScript

-- Normally an Elm app compiles to just one language - JavaScript.
+Normally an Elm app compiles to just one language - JavaScript.
 But now we have two different compile targets that need to work together - JavaScript and WebAssembly.
-- In order for those two parts of the app to work well together, we need some kind of back-and-forth communication between the two.
-- This document outlines how that works.
+This document outlines how that works.

 ## Where to draw the line between JS and Wasm?

-It's pretty clear that user application code written in Elm should be compiled to WebAssembly.
-But what about the standard libraries?
+OK, so we know we need to keep _some_ things in JavaScript.
+But which things exactly?

-For the purposes of this discussion it is useful to divide Elm's standard library code into several categories.
+To analyse this question, it's useful to divide Elm's standard library code into several categories.

-- JavaScript calling Web APIs
-- JavaScript for managing effects
-- JavaScript for pure low-level operations
-- Elm code in the standard libraries

 ### JavaScript calling Web APIs